FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 `onboarding_path` represents the observed path through onboarding and is therefore treated as a behavioral segmentation variable rather than an independent experimental group.

+The control and variant cohorts are modeled as running concurrently within the same overall experiment period.

 ---

 # Dataset